1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

 ## Hot Air Gun
-A hot air gun comes in handy if you have to disassamble your hotend after you've already taken it out of the printhead or in case you cartridge heater and/or thermistor is broken and therefore you can't use the heating function of the printer itself.
+A hot air gun comes in handy if you have to disassemble your hotend after you've already taken it out of the printhead or in case you cartridge heater and/or thermistor is broken and therefore you can't use the heating function of the printer itself.
 You could either use a 'big' heat gun like the ones from the tool shop and put a 'nozzle' on top of it which concentrates the airflow or you get yourself a hot air gun station which is used to solder SMD with.
 Here it's nice to be able to set the desired temperature and choose the diameter of the nozzle depending on the part you want to heat up.
 The following picture shows one of these cheap SMD hot air stations.

 ![Hot air station](assets/images/hot-air-station_web.jpg)